 One of the nation’s most exclusive shopping neighborhoods, Rittenhouse Row is brimming with art galleries, haute couture boutiques, national retailers, specialty shops, luxurious spas and salons, restaurants and cafés.
 Whether you’re looking for a bargain, a bauble or a baguette, you’ll find it here.

 Ben Franklin’s former neighborhood is also home to the Liberty Bell, Independence Hall, Christ Church, Elfreth’s Alley and more.
-While featuring a wealth of history, Old City also is rich in retail.
+While featuring a wealth of history, Old City in Historic Philadelphia also is rich in retail.
 The shopping heart of the area is found on 2nd and 3rd Streets, from Market to Race Streets, where converted industrial buildings cater to a fashion- and design-forward clientele.

 Long known as the edgiest street in Philadelphia, South Street is one of the city’s most diverse shopping corridors.
-Shoppers searching for a statement-making look, visitors hungry for a real Philly cheesesteak and music lovers who want to catch an up-and-coming band all can be found on to the storied street.
+Shoppers searching for a statement-making look, visitors hungry for a real Philly cheesesteak and music lovers who want to catch an up-and-coming band all can be found on the storied street.

 The holidays are a special time of year in historic Chestnut Hill, where block after block of storefronts sparkle with holiday lights and carolers and brass band ensembles warm the night air for a perfect holiday shopping experience.
 Don’t miss the Stag and Doe nights on select Wednesdays in December, where the shops extend their hours and offer snacks and mulled cider to warm you up.

 Bundle up and explore the charming main streets and boutique shops of Philadelphia and the Countryside this holiday season.
 (J. Fusco for Visit Philadelphia)